 Most principals have a discretionary budget.
 How they spend that money matters.

 A cottage industry has grown up around teacher stress and burnout.
 You can now find many resources that aim to improve teachers’ well-being.
-I’ve written three books on the topic: Exhausted, Happy Teacher, and Leave School At School.
+I’ve written four books on the topic: Exhausted, Happy Teacher, Leave School At School, and The Teacher’s Guide to Saying NO.

 The master class for teacher well-being is Angela Watson’s 40-Hour Teacher Workweek Club.
 Teachers get weekly materials for an entire calendar year on topics such as Grading and Assessment, Sustainable Systems, Maximizing Your Summer, and Work/Life Balance.
 They get weekly emails, audio files, printables, planning forms, and an abundance of great advice on how to optimize their classroom practices so they can still have a life when they get home at night.
 If you want your teachers to know you care about them, consider signing a few up for the club.